-- You are charging more to offer extra features or services – this way, the company will become more customer service oriented.
+- You are charging more to offer extra features or services – this way, the company will become more customer satisfaction oriented.
 For example, you offered only products but now you are able to deliver them, make custom packaging, or you add essential features (in case of software or digital products).

 - The fees are higher because you are switching to better materials when creating your products – they are going to be more durable and cost-efficient in the long run.

 - You are increasing prices to change the format of your product so that your clients will get more.